philanc/slua/doc/all_libraries.md

 A small library with various encoding, compression and cryptographic functions.
 See [luazen.md](luazen.md)

-### tweetnacl
+### luatweetnacl

-A binding to the wonderful NaCl crypto library by Dan Bernstein, Tanja Lange et al. See [tweetnacl.md](tweetnacl.md)
+A binding to the wonderful NaCl crypto library by Dan Bernstein, Tanja Lange et al. See [luatweetnacl.md](luatweetnacl.md)

 ### minisock